AlphaXiv

 AlphaXiv gives Feynman access to several capabilities that power the research workflows:

-• Paper search — Find papers by topic, author, keyword, or arXiv ID (alpha search)
+- Paper search — Find papers by topic, author, keyword, or arXiv ID (

-• Paper Q&A — Ask targeted questions about a paper’s content (alpha ask)
+alpha_get_papersupportssectionandsectionsfilters for abstract, introduction, methodology, experiments, results, discussion, limitations, and conclusion when available - Paper Q&A — Ask targeted questions about a paper’s content (

-• Code inspection — Read files from a paper’s linked GitHub repository (alpha code)
+feynman alpha ask) - Code inspection — Read files from a paper’s linked GitHub repository (

-• Annotations — Persistent local notes on papers across sessions (alpha annotate)
+feynman alpha code) - Annotations — Persistent local notes on papers across sessions (

 How it is used